ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_3_bufr.rst

 Filtering the BUFR file
 ***********************

 We will now extract the 2m temperature values from the file.
-Create a new `Observation Filter <https://confluence.ecmwf.int/display/METV/Observation+Filter>`_ icon and edit it, setting the following parameters:
+Create a new :ref:`Observation Filter <obsfilter_icon>` icon and edit it, setting the following parameters:

 .. list-table::